Nebula Award for Best Game Writing

-The Nebula Award for Best Game Writing is one of the various Nebula Awards presented each year by the Science Fiction and Fantasy Writers of America (SFWA) for science fiction or fantasy game writing, defined as "an interactive or playable story-driven work which conveys narrative, character, or story background".
-To be eligible for Nebula Award consideration a work must be published in English in the United States.
-Works published in English elsewhere in the world are also eligible provided they are released on either a website or in an electronic edition.
-Works in this category have no set word count and must have at least one credited writer.
-The Nebula Award for Best Game Writing has been awarded annually since 2019.
+The Nebula Award for Best Game Writing is one of the Nebula Awards, presented each year by the Science Fiction and Fantasy Writers Association (SFWA) for science fiction or fantasy game writing.
 The Nebula Awards have been described as one of "the most important of the American science fiction awards" and "the science-fiction and fantasy equivalent" of the Emmy Awards.
 The Game Writing category is the newest category of the Nebulas, which were originally awarded in 1966 solely for printed fiction.
+The Nebula Award for Best Game Writing has been awarded annually since 2019.
 The drive to create the Game Writing category was promoted by then SFWA president Cat Rambo after game writers were made eligible for SFWA membership in 2016.
-According to a statement by SFWA when the category was announced, it was added to reflect how changes in technology had expanded the media used for science fiction and fantasy storytelling.
+According to a statement by SFWA when the category was announced in 2018, it was added to reflect how changes in technology had expanded the media used for science fiction and fantasy storytelling.

+To be eligible for Nebula Award consideration, a work must be published in English in the United States.
+Works published in English elsewhere in the world are also eligible provided they are released on either a website or in an electronic edition.
+A game is considered by the organization to be "an interactive or playable story-driven work which conveys narrative, character, or story background".
+Works in this category have no set word count and must have at least one credited writer.